VadimG2/Calculator/README.md

 - Add more operations (subtraction, power, square root) by implementing new decorators.
 - Introduce logging or validation decorators.
 - Build a GUI version using the same core logic.

----

-Feel free to use this project as a learning example for the Decorator pattern and SOLID principles in Java.